 Making space after you launch a boat

 Once your boat is floating and free of the trailer, you’ll need to secure it so you can get your tow vehicle out of the way and clear the boat ramp for others.
-Learn more rules for using a boat ramp.

 Take your boat away from the ramp

 Once you’ve launched the boat, use the motor and bow lines to guide the boat away from the ramp to the end of the dock.